Abulug: History

 Abulug was officially established as a Spanish mission in 1596.
 Originally called Tular, the name Abulug became commonly used after 1629.

 The town became the base of Spanish expeditions against the unconquered Isneg tribes of Apayao.
 Since its founding, the town has had to change its location thrice, primarily due to the frequently changing course of the Abulog river.

+During the 1818 Spanish census, Abulug had 1,162 native families living in harmony with 1 Spanish-Filipino clan.

 Geography

 Abulug is situated 128.06 km from the provincial capital Tuguegarao, and 613.21 km from the country's capital city of Manila.

 Barangays

 Abulug is politically subdivided into 20 barangays.Each barangay consists of puroks while some have sitios.

 In 1957, barrio Colonia was renamed to Libertad.